 After checking out the last city on our trip the ocean was calling.
 And how does this work best?
 Correcto, with the bus.
 For the next days: Hola Tulum!
-Turquoise water, mayan ruins, tacos, tacos and tacos (one better than the other).
+Turquoise water, Mayan ruins, tacos, tacos and tacos (one better than the other).
 Cycling to the beach, hopping in the water to snorkel – could it be any better?

-Tulum is the perfect place to relax and a great last stop of wonderful trip through Mexico.
+Tulum is the perfect place to relax and a great last stop of a wonderful trip through Mexico.

 Tip: Definitely visit “Taqueria La Eufemia” at the beach!
 At the main fork (coming from the town) keep right.
 Pass the shops and stop for the best tacos you can a imagine, a chilled beer with an incredible view.

 Tulum > Cancún

 We never stayed more than one night in Cancun and used it just as connection point for our onwards travels.
 Here, our trip through Mexico also ended and we flew to Nicaragua.

 |Day 31-37||Valladolid (incl.
 Chichén Itzá / Las Coloradas)|

 In case you travel to Mexico but you do not have six weeks time as we did, we bundled great stops in our two and three weeks travel route for Mexico.